Brown-University-Library/newframeworks/README.md

 - set up a Reclaim deployment workflow, document
 - get the various CSS additions to compile & attach properly
 - spec the link to sketch in artist page; is the Hugo [Related Content](https://gohugo.io/content-management/related/) thing overkill?
-- Document creating new content using github.dev
+- Document creating new content using github.de